The decriminalisation of sex work involves the removal of sex industry specific laws, offences and penalties.

 - improve access to prevention, screening, treatment, care and support services.

-The training will be developed and delivered by Vixen and the Victorian HIV and Hepatitis Integrated Training and Learning program.
-It will address a broad range of sex worker health needs, including sexual and mental health.
+This training is developed and delivered by Vixen and the Victorian HIV and Hepatitis Integrated Training and Learning program.
+It addresses a broad range of sex worker health needs, including sexual and mental health.

 Department of Health guidance

-The department is developing fit-for-purpose guidance for the sex industry in consultation with sex worker organisations and other key stakeholders.
+The department has developed fit-for-purpose for the sex industry in consultation with sex worker organisations and other key stakeholders.

-This guidance will provide information about best practice methods for STI prevention and management in English, Simplified Chinese, Korean and Thai.
+This guidance provides information about best practice methods for STI prevention and management.

 The methods described in the guidance, such as condom use, regular testing and taking reasonable steps to avoid onward transmission, are best practice regardless of occupation.

-The guidance will also provide information about Victoria’s strong existing legislation and policies to prevent and manage STIs in the Victorian community.
+The guidance also provides information about Victoria’s strong existing legislation and policies to prevent and manage STIs in the Victorian community.

 Monitoring and evaluation